 An account owner should not reveal a password to an IT support technician or any other individual, even though they may claim to work for the IT service (over the phone or in person).
 If, in the professional judgment of the user, it is necessary to share a password with an IT support technician or any other individual, the password must be changed as soon as possible thereafter.
 Once shared, a password is considered compromised and must be changed immediately.

 Neither Duke nor its agents restrict the content of material transported across its networks.
 While Duke does not position itself as a censor, it reserves the right to limit access to its networks or to remove material stored or posted on Duke computers when applicable Duke policies, contractual obligations, or state or federal laws are violated.
 In addition, users bear a personal responsibility to comply with all Duke policies, contractual obligations, and state and federal laws and regulations, including protecting the private information of others.
 Alleged violations will receive the same due process as any other alleged violation of Duke policy, contractual obligations, or state or federal laws.

-1. N.B.
-This Acceptable Use Policy was ratified on September 10, 2010 by the Information Security Steering Committee as applying to all members of Duke University (including the School of Medicine and Nursing) and its affiliated entities with the exception of the Duke University Health System.
+1 N.B.
+The Acceptable Use Policy was first drafted in 1995-96, and this updated version was ratified by the Duke University Academic Council in 2005.
+The current Acceptable Use Policy was ratified on Sept.
+10, 2010, by the Information Security Steering Committee as applying to all members of Duke University (including the School of Medicine and Nursing) and its affiliated entities with the exception of the Duke University Health System.
 Review and ratification by DUHS is pending and may require development of a separate protocol in the clinical setting for electronic Protected Health Information (ePHI).